qbzjs/Highlight-Plus/Project Kawaii/Assets/Easy Character Movement 2/Character Movement/Docs/Readme.txt

 Character Movement
 ------------------

+VERSION 1.0.5

+	- Greatly improved the 'Collide and Slide' algorithm.
+This is capable of correctly detecting and resolving overlaps found during the movement loop.

+	- Added Use Flat Top option, when enabled will treat head collisions as if the character is using a shape with a flat top.

+	- Exposed moving platform info through the movingPlatform property.

+	- Minor bug fixes and improvements.

 VERSION 1.0.4

 	- Fixed a bug with SetDimensions and SetHeight functions not updating Collider size in editor.